TheThreat/Python2WebSQL/README.md

 Project Python script that automates some of the steps involved in entering a SQL query into a SQL practice site.
+Uses Selenium framework.